 His painting style is described as “a form of realism with an affinity for the abstractions within nature.”

-For over ten years I’ve photographed artwork for artists in the Minneapolis & Saint Paul area.
+For over fifteen years I’ve photographed artwork for artists in the Minneapolis & Saint Paul area.

 Steven J Levin, ARC Living Master

 Hey Mitch, just wanted to let you know that I had that same large hats painting photographed by another photographer that you had done for me because I wanted to compare the results.